 Many other authentic Mexican dishes vary greatly in the amount of capsaicin present, depending on who is doing the cooking and for whom.
 Cactus salad, tamales, chicken or pork in a fruit-based sauce (such as orange juice or plums), esquites (corn off the cob), and ceviche are some examples.
 There are a few well-known tricks used by some cooks to diminish the spiciness of dishes in which the chiles are the main ingredient, and these are often used with stuffed poblano or jalapeño chiles and rajas (strips of poblano chiles, often in a cream sauce).

 And then there are the extremes dishes, ones that are usually intended to be fiery hot, such as Camarones a la diabla (“Devil´s Shrimp”), chilorio, tortas ahogadas (a type of sandwich dipped in chile sauce, popular in Guadalajara), and chile habanero table sauce, which is typically served alongside the mild-mannered cochinita pibil.
 Even so, however, dishes that contain quite a lot of piquant peppers can often be “toned down” somewhat for a particular diner with the addition of sweet or sour cream or by being eaten together with blander foods such as rice and beans.

 The Bottom Line

-Mexican cuisine can be enjoyed by everyone.
-Those who prefer mild fare will find much to relish both in the recipes on this website and in cookbooks, regardless of whether or not they intend to gradually become more accustomed to chile peppers.
+Everyone can enjoy Mexican cuisine.
+Those who prefer mild fare will find much to relish both in the recipes on this website and cookbooks, regardless of whether or not they intend to become more accustomed to chile peppers gradually.
 Folks who can stomach spicy dishes will naturally have a hay day with Mexican food, of course, while those who are hard-core hot pepper lovers can always add more capsaicin to their diet with the addition of chile-based sauces and condiments.
 There’s no good excuse not to have Mexican!